 Here is what you should know: You don’t need to have been in business for long before data becomes overwhelming.
 Without a system, keeping track of it can become an a literal headache.

 As sales consultants, we have witnessed the struggle to stay on top of leads.
-When the “database” is haphazardly thrown together on Google Sheets, to call it messy is putting it mildly.
-What can erupt after a few misentries, missorts, and accidental multiple field deletions is chaos.
+When the “database” is haphazardly thrown together on, to call it messy is an understatement.
+What can erupt after a few mis-entries, mis-sorts, and accidental multiple field deletions is more accurately describe as chaos.

 Let’s not get started on notes, attachments, documents, and to-dos for each record.
 Things start falling between the cracks.